Fausto-Korpsvart/Big-Sur-StatusArea/README.md

 ./export-zip.sh
 ```

-This will create the file `panel-indicators@leavitals.zip` with the extension, following the rules for publishing
+This will create the file `bigSur-StatusArea@ordissimo.com.zip` with the extension, following the rules for publishing
 at extensions.gnome.org.